• Skip to main content

 Interview

 Can you give a brief description of how this strategy works in your course?
+Tell us what students are expected to do when they complete this activity.
+How are they evaluated and what kind of feedback do they get?

 Can you talk a little more about developing and including this strategy in your course?
 For example: What appealed to you about the idea?
 What were you hesitant about?